NREL/H2Integrate/docs/user_guide/sizing_modes_with_resizeable_converters.md

 Here, there are three technologies in the the `tech_config.yaml`:
 1. A `hopp` plant producing electricity,
 2. An `electrolyzer` producing hydrogen from that electricity, and
-3. An `ammonia` plant producting ammonia from that hydrogen.
+3. An `ammonia` plant producing ammonia from that hydrogen.

 The electrolyzer and ammonia technologies are resizeable.
 They are set up in `"normal"` mode in the `tech_config`.